 Canon's EF-M Lenses are very compact and they are all good choices for this camera.
 I appreciated the 15-45 lens' smaller retracted size and wider angle of view compared to the 18-150, but the focal length range of the 18-150 is really nice and it delivers very good image quality.
 To remain as similarly compact as the M cameras, the currently available EF-M lenses have narrow max apertures with two exceptions.
 The Canon EF-M 22mm f/2 STM Lens pancake-style lens and the Canon EF-M 32mm f/1.4 STM Lens.
 Both of these lenses offer good general-purpose utility and the EF-M 32 has especially remarkable image quality.

-While the M6 II is slotted below the current flagship M5 in Canon's M-series lineup, it is list/MAP-priced slightly higher without an EVF factored into the price and, at review time, the discounted M5 is moderately less expensive.
-While that does not sound logical at a surface level, I think that the M6's feature advantages more than offset that difference.
-Though it is a full-featured camera that performs extremely well, it is priced toward the bottom of the overall EOS range with a moderate price.
+While the M6 II is slotted below the current flagship M5 in Canon's M-series lineup, it is list/MAP-priced slightly higher without an EVF factored into the price and, at review time, the discounted M5 is noticeably less expensive.
+While the model pricing and slot in the lineup appear reversed at this time, I think that the M6's feature advantages more than offset the price difference.
+Though it is a full-featured camera that performs extremely well, the M6 II is priced toward the bottom of the overall EOS range with a moderate price.
 Compare the M6 to similarly equipped DSLRs such as the 90D and it appears to be a good value.